Corner Bookie or Online Sportsbook?

-It's true that some credit bookies will send tough guys out to collect bad debts.
+It's true some credit bookies will send out linebackers to collect bad debts.
 The best way to bet and have fun is to play with money you have, never take a loan, and make good on all your debts.
 If you can do this, you and your bookie will have a great relationship.

-To be honest, bookmaking IS ILLEGAL in some areas.
-If you're in Las Vegas (or any other part of Nevada) it's legal to place bets on sports, and many well regarded casinos have sportsbooks to cater to sports betting customers.
-So, check your local laws first before placing any bets.
-In areas where legality issues are murky, be on guard and always choose your bookie carefully.
-It's one thing to set up an office pool for March Mania betting with your buddies, but it's another to meet some guy in a bar to place a big wager on Monday Night Football.
+To be honest, bookmaking IS ILLEGAL in most areas.
+If you're in Las Vegas (or any other part of Nevada) it's legal to place bets on sports, and many well regarded casinos have sportsbooks.
+Check your local laws first before placing any bets.
+In areas where legality issues are murky, be on guard.
+Always choose your bookie carefully.
+It's one thing to set up a March Madness pool with your buddies, but it's another to meet some guy in a bar to place a big wager on Monday Night Football.
 This and other more blantant examples of "bookmaking for profit" are generally discouraged in most states.

 Ok - so why is online sports betting any better?
-First of all, 9 out of 10 are situated in countries where it is 100% legal to place bets on sports.
-Furthermore, because they are considered legal operations in their respective juridictions, the business of running the online sportsbook is as legitimate as any brick and mortar gambling operation in Reno, Las Vegas, or Monte Carlo.
-In other words, well regarded offshore sportsbooks are not people camped out in a hotel room taking bets online.
+First of all, 9 out of 10 are situated in countries where it is 100% legal to make book.
+Furthermore, because they are considered legal in their respective juridictions, business operations are conducted like any brick and mortar casino in Reno, Las Vegas, or Monte Carlo.
+Well regarded offshore sportsbooks are not people camped out in a hotel room taking bets online.
 Instead, they are large, organized businesses that employ local workers, pay taxes, and must be licensed.

 The internet allows you to research online sportsbooks more closely compared to your local bookie.
 If you can't call or find a real address for an online sportsbook, it's probably a shady operation.
 Otherwise, if the website has certifications from industry watchdogs, is legally liscensed, and is favorably reviewed by other players, your're probably not going to have any issues.